harshac/darbadar/_posts/blogs/2018-10-26-the-man-from-hornbill-festival.md

 Something about him struck in me instantly an acute nostalgia.
 It was his voice, I realized, he sounded just like my late grandfather I last heard when I was twelve.
 My reasons now entirely personal, I sat down for a chat.

 Wisecracking one moment and saint-like the next, he walked me through every element of his elaborate attire, spoke about the "many, many prizes" he had won and made at least three jokes about his age.
-His childlike joie de vivre was as charming as it was in the man I knew once, my jeje apa.
+His childlike joie de vivre was as charming as it was in the man I knew once, my _jeje apa_.

 Twenty minutes into our conversation, I grew aware of the queue of people forming behind me, eager to take a picture with him.
 I got up in haste.
 He wrote down his name and number on a piece of paper and gave it to me, then repeated for the third time - "If you come to Mokokchung, you must come to Ungma and stay in my house."